 Set Higher Goals

 Okay, now that you’ve landed a few jobs, you’re wondering what next?

 It’s easy to coast along with low or medium-rate jobs.
 But at some point you’re thinking, how do I get to the next level?

 Basically, you need to hone your niche, directing your skills to the areas that interest you most and pay a higher rate.
 For example, writing B2B (business to business) content in fields such as finance and technology tend to pay more than articles about how-to clean your oven.

-In order to bridge into those more lucrative fields, you need to have a solid plan, which includes increasing your clips in that niche, and then reaching out to businesses and agencies.
-It takes a lot of work and I’ll be honest, I’m still learning as I go.
-But Jennifer’s book is a huge inspiration.
-She’s a high-earning freelancer---bringing in 6-figures!---and if she can do it, so can you (and me).
+In order to prove you’re an expert in the more lucrative fields, you need a solid plan, which includes increasing your clips in that niche.
+It takes hard-work and perseverance and I’ll be honest, I’m still learning as I go.
+But Jennifer’s book is a great how-to guide.
+She’s a high-earning freelancer — bringing in 6-figures! — and if she can do it, so can you!